carloshpdoc/myreads-udacitynanodegree-react/README.md

-## my-reads
+## My Reads

 This is my the first project of  [Udacity React Nanodegree](https://www.udacity.com/course/react-nanodegree--nd019), for evaluation.

 This is a Web application created with ReactJS.
-This Project has been used: Props, states, components, JSX, Ajax and JavaScript (ECMAScript) 6.
+This Project has been used: Props, states, components, JSX and JavaScript (ECMAScript) 6.

 ### Installation

 ```
+1.Clone this repo or Download it.
-yarn install
+2.yarn install
-yarn start
+3.yarn start
 ```

 or

 ```
-npm install
+2.npm install
-npm start
+3.npm start
 ```
+***
 Just that.